tymiles003/VRooms/README.md

 * Implemented User Authentication using Passport JS and Cookies
 * Development for pages: Sign Up and responsive Contact Us
 * Front/back end development and integration for 'User Authentication'
-* Front/back end development and integration email functionality for 'Contact Us'
+* Front/back end development and integrated email functionality for 'Contact Us'
 * Integrated 'Socket Programming' to determine the online viewers of a particular property.
 * Testing and Bug fixes